Summary

 The goal is to get approved for treating all over the body including the scalp (staggered NDAs starting with seborrheic dermatitis in Q1 2023 then follow with scalp after the initial indication is approved).
 A key unknown for seborrheic dermatitis is after stopping treatment, how long clearance lasts before it restarts again.
 Annual utilization will likely be less for these patients (2 cans/tubes per year versus 3 to 4 cans per year for plaque psoriasis).

-As for the Ducentis Biotherapeutics acquisition ($16M upfront cash payment, $14M stock payment plus future milestones), the company's lead asset is still in preclinical stage (fusion protein highly selective for CD200 receptor, thought to be an important immunological checkpoint with a pivotal role in the maintenance of immune tolerance).
+As for the Ducentis BioTherapeutics acquisition ($16M upfront cash payment, $14M stock payment plus future milestones), the company's lead asset is still in preclinical stage (fusion protein highly selective for CD200 receptor, thought to be an important immunological checkpoint with a pivotal role in the maintenance of immune tolerance).
 CEO states they are a medical dermatology company (not necessarily restricted just to topicals), there is still big unmet need in atopic dermatitis and CD200 has been clinically validated (exciting durability of effect off drug once patients respond).

 Ducentis' candidate DS-234 looks to offer potential differentiation through an improved ability to modulate the CD200 pathway, a longer half-life, and a higher steady state volume of distribution.
 It was a logical deal as Ducentis is an early-stage discovery company and Arcutis has the development capabilities to efficiently take the asset into the clinic.